-- Landline and/or cell phone - Handheld two-way radio - Map of area showing school and offsite relocation site(s) - Student rosters showing attendance, classes and emergency information assigned to a bus number
+- Landline and/or cell phone

+- Handheld two-way radio

+- Map of area showing school and offsite relocation site(s)

-3.14 Documentation/Communications Position
+- 3.14 Documentation/Communications Position

 The Documentation/ Communications Position works under the Planning and Intelligence Section Lead and is responsible for maintaining a log of all emergency developments and response actions, and other necessary documentation.
 These records are extremely important to document what actions were taken by the school in response to the emergency.